Morrisma14/hangman/README.md

 # Dessert Hangman
 https://morrisma14.github.io/hangman/

-'A simple hangman game written in Javascript.'
+`A simple hangman game written in Javascript.`

 ## How To Use Dessert Hangman